 Miami South Beach, a beach hut

-The bike route is marked on the map.
-You can start the bike route anywhere you want but I will show you Miami Beach sights starting with Ocean Drive.
+I marked our cycling itinerary on the map.
+You can start your bike ride wherever you like, but I will now begin from Ocean Drive.

 Ocean Drive is by far the most famous street of South Beach.
-It’s opposite to the sandy beach and has a whole row of stylish art deco hotels, restaurants, cafés and bars, and many trendy shops.
+It’s opposite to the sandy beach and has a whole row of stylish art deco buildings from the 1930’s.
+They are hotels, restaurants, cafés, bars and trendy shops.

-To get the greatest views of the art deco houses come to Ocean Drive in the morning or early afternoon, as long as the sun shines on the houses.
-In the afternoon the sun gets behind the houses and you don’t see them that well.
+To get the greatest views of the Ocean Drive you should come here in the morning or early in the afternoon, as long as the sun shines on the houses.
+In the afternoon the sun has already moved behind them and you don’t see the details that well.

 There are houses with rounded corners, sharp corners, corner windows, flat roofs, vertical columns and they all come in all ice-cream colors.
 And most of the houses have only three floors.

-If you want to see more art deco buildings, there are more of them on Collins and Washington Avenues right behind Ocean Drive, and all over the area.
-You will go there later on this Miami Beach bike route.
+Then, if you want to see even more art deco buildings, there are more of them on Collins and Washington Avenues which are right behind Ocean Drive, and more houses exist scattered all over the sandbar.

-The beach is very popular and often crowded with young local people of all ethnic backgrounds and tourists from all over the world.
+The beach is very busy and often full of young Miami locals of all ethnic backgrounds and tourists from all parts of the world.

-Lummus Park is the green area full of palms between Ocean Drive and the beach of Miami.
-There is a walk and cycle way all the way along the Beach in both directions from Lummus Park.
+Lummus Park is a green area full of palms and separates Ocean Drive from the beach.
+Here you can choose if you want to head north or south.
+There is a walking and cycling path all the way along the beach in both directions.

-The few Lummus Park buildings and even the benches in tropical colors are built in beautiful art deco style.
+The only Lummus Park building and the benches are all built in a beautiful art deco style.

 Lincoln Road Mall